Program Overview

 Applying to the Program

-Students interested in the DMS program are required to complete several pre-program college level courses prior to applying to the program.
+Students interested in the DMS program are required to complete several program prerequisite program prerequisite college-level courses prior to applying to the program.
 All required courses are offered at Baptist University.

 APPLYING TO THE PROGRAM